Address: Adria International Raceway, Località Smergoncino, 7, 45011 Adria RO, Italy

 The circuit can be found a short distance from the SS309 coastal road, accessed directly from provincial route 45.
 Ample parking is available on site.

-Find the best hotel and flight deals near to Adria:
+Find the best hotel and room deals near to Adria: